Vielles (medieval fiddles)

 In making musical instruments from a period where virtually no complete examples survive, the maker is left to make his instruments from iconography of the period in the form of illuminations from manuscripts, carvings in churches and art.
 These images usually only show the front of instruments, and can often be out of proportion and unclear in detail, leaving the maker many unanswered questions of size, construction, materials etc. Another source of inspiration, is writings from the period, not only about musical instruments and musicians, but also sermons and writings on related subjects such as religion, carpentry, science and art.

-Click on the images below for more pictures and details.
+Click on the images below for more pictures and details and read below for more of my thoughts on making medieval vielles.

 “Then he commanded a fine fiddle with silk strings to be prepared for him as if it were for a prince to use; the body decorated,the neck inlaid with gold, precious stones and noble ivory.
 Below the neck there hung a band of soft silk; the fiddle was all adorned with golden braid of silk.
 Thus the gige was made.
 The pegs were golden, and the fiddle-bag seemed to be of fine silk embroidered with beautiful pictures.”